-The Salisbury International Arts Festival takes place from late May through June every year.
+The Salisbury International Arts Festival occurs from late May through June every year.
 It is a multiple-week-long event that features a diverse program.
-It has become a popular event in the city of Salisbury and attracts people from all over the world.
+It has become a popular event in Salisbury and attracts people from all over the world.

 What is the most impressive attraction in Salisbury England?

 Salisbury Cathedral is the city’s most impressive attraction.
-The cathedral building itself has had several things added over time but it still stands firm at 225 feet tall which helps make it an imposing presence on Salisbury Plain which is rather flat otherwise.
+The cathedral building has had several things added over time, but it still stands firm at 225 feet tall, which helps make it an imposing presence on Salisbury Plain, which is rather flat otherwise.

 Salisbury is a cathedral city in Wiltshire, England.
 It’s also famously known for its large 13th Century stone cathedral with a unique square spire.
 In the center of town is the famous Market Square which has an amazing variety of things to do and see.

 It’s also been a key barrack town and training area for the British Army for centuries.
-In fact, Stonehenge was damaged in WW1, not by air raids from German Zeppelins, but from an early tank ramming the megalith while on a training exercise!
-There are parts of Salisbury Plain that are still used as live fire training grounds for infantry, armor and artillery, typically marked with large red flags – do not stray into these areas!
+Stonehenge was damaged in WW1, not by air raids from German Zeppelins, but from an early tank ramming the megalith while on a training exercise!
+Some parts of Salisbury Plain are still used as live fire training grounds for infantry, armor, and artillery, typically marked with large red flags – do not stray into these areas!